 A major defect is usually something that:

-- Has a high replacement cost (roof, HVAC, foundation repairs)
+- Has a high replacement cost, such as roof, HVAC, or foundation repairs

 - Signals a larger underlying issue